Jenine’s Guide to being a passable bluegrass bass player

 What my notation doesn’t take into account very well is transcribing to other keys.
 For this you need to know your circle of fifths:

-My bass cheat sheet has 53 songs on it right now.
+My bass cheat sheet has over 100 songs on it right now.
 You can find it here:

 JENINE’S BLUEGRASS BASS PLAYER CHEAT SHEET.
 This is not a complete list of the songs that the Pipis play, just the ones that I have charted and that you are most likely to encounter in a jam session.
 If there are any specific Pipi songs you’d like my cheats for, just ask.